 Most travel insurance policies mention emergency assistance contact numbers in the policy documents.
 In case of a medical emergency, while travelling, these contact numbers will help you reach out to the insurance provider at the earliest and get the right care and information during the time of need.

 Period of Coverage

-Depending on the type of Travel Insurance plan you choose, the period of coverage may vary.
+Depending on the type of plan you choose, the period of coverage may vary.
 So make sure to read the period of coverage.
-This will help you understand when the policy coverage begins and expires.
+This will help you understand when the travel insurance coverage begins and expires.

 Besides the basic coverage, there may also be additional benefits.
-For e.g. Travel Insurance from Finserv Markets, offers quick claim settlement for added convenience.
-Hence, it’s important to scrutinise your Travel Insurance policy documents for any such benefits.
+For e.g. travel insurance from Finserv MARKETS, offers quick claim settlement for added convenience.
+Hence, it’s important to scrutinise your policy documents for any such benefits.

 Reading all the risks covered in the policy documents is of utmost importance.
 The number of risks covered will be mentioned in the policy documents along with the terms and conditions.
 This will help you identify the situation wherein you can make claims.

-Most travellers assume that once they buy travel insurance, they’ll be covered no matter what.
-Like any type of insurance, there are some events and conditions that may not be covered by travel insurance.
+Most travelers assume that once they buy travel insurance, they’ll be covered no matter what.
+Like any type of insurance, there are some events and conditions that may not be covered by it.
 The exclusions are generally mentioned right after the coverage in the policy documents.
 For instance, trip cancellation will not be covered by the insurer if the cause for cancellation was known to you at the time of policy purchase.

 Coverage of Sports and other High-Risk Activities

 Some travel insurance plans may not cover injuries or fatalities caused due to high-risk sports and other activities.
 If you intend to indulge in high-risk adventure activities, ensure that this coverage is specifically mentioned in the policy.
 If it’s not mentioned in the coverage, it will be probably mentioned in the exclusions or the terms & conditions section.